maria-ciovacco-juarez/ecommerce-spending/README.md

 npm start

-For visuals, watch the follow video for a walkthrough of Insomnia --> https://youtu.be/x1RtJq4-6ro
+Clink the link for a complete walkthrough --> https://youtu.be/x1RtJq4-6ro

 ## Credits